ilknurCakir/DisasterResponsePipeline/README.md

 grid search, change cv_search variable to 1 in main() function.
 Optimal values of hperparameters fed to pipeline in default.

-Run run.py to deploy the result.
-It extracts the data from SQLite database and create data visualization.
+Run run.py to to run the web app. run.py extracts the data from SQLite database and create data visualization.
 Plotly is used for data visualization.